 It brings people, regions and Countries closer together with an efficient higher speed rail system and shorten the travel time distances in a harmonised manner across Europe.
+Beyond the essential civilian connectivity at the hearth of Europe, the rail system serves as a vital component of what the White Paper for European Defence - Readiness 203016 identifies as essential "Military Mobility" infrastructure, including dual-use.

 The development of a simplified rail system will position the EU as a global leader in rail affordable solutions and operations, supporting strategic autonomy in military mobility and clean industrial technologies.
+A key aspect of this simplified approach is the convergence on architecture and compatibility between subsystems from different EU manufacturers, reducing fragmentation and enabling interoperable solutions across national networks.
+This architectural harmonization is a key added value promoted through the partnership, as the Joint Undertaking creates a resilient network of EU industries supporting rail mobility and economic growth while reducing implementation and maintenance costs.
 It fosters an industrial ecosystem that develop European manufacturing, technology, and expertise.
 By strengthening European suppliers, the EU can enhance strategic autonomy, secure its supply chains, and maintain control over critical rail infrastructure innovations.